turingschool/backend-curriculum-site/module1/lessons/class_methods.md

 1. Add code to the `self.find_by_name` method, which builds an array of `Name` objects that match the name column from our CSV data.
   1. how many rows of data can you find for the following names:
-    1. Ian, Megan, Sal, Omar, Riley, Hunter, Lucas
+    1. Ian, MEGAN, Sal, Omar, Riley, HUNTER
-    1. Did you get 37 rows for Lucas?
-Why or why not?
+1. Build ONE alternative copy of `seld.find_by_name` for findind things specifically by another field, like `count`, `rank`, and `year`.
+These would be called, for instance, `self.find_by_year` etc.
 1. Create a new class method called `self.where` which takes a hash of details, and builds an array of `Name` objects that match the CSV data.
 This method will need to copy the `CSV.read` line from our `self.find_by_name` method.
   1. The 'key' of the hash will be a symbol that matches the name of the column in the CSV file.
   1. For example, we might call `results = Name.where( { rank: "15" } )`